jfreboud/neko/README.md

 - in the following I focus on the 100Hz ECGs.

 In order to create patients' partitions, my plan was the following:
-1. for each patient, encode the 12-lead timeseries into a vector
+1. for each patient, encode the 12-lead timeseries into features vectors
 2. run the K means clustering on the previous vectors

-The principal difficulty seemed to encode the features vector.
+The principal difficulty seemed to encode the features vectors.
 I thought about using the triplet loss:
 1. sample an anchor features' vector from patient A, a positive features' vector from the same patient A